Home

 This neat test is painless, accurate and is INFINITELY more accurate than a blood test for magnesium when determining clinically significant amounts of magnesium in the body.

 This sublingual epithelial cell test for magnesium is not some test in the experimental stages that we can someday hope to be able to use after years and years of studies and after waiting and hoping for FDA approval.
-This simple test that measures the only truly important magnesium levels, intracellular levels, painlessly and accurately with only a scrape of a tongue depressor under the tongue, has already been well studied and it is available to health care providers for use in their offices and in hospitals right now via Exatest.com.
+This simple test that measures the only truly important magnesium levels, intracellular levels, painlessly and accurately with only a scrape of a tongue depressor under the tongue, the Sublingual Epithelial Cell Magnesium Test has been well studied and it is available to health care providers for use in their offices and in hospitals right now via Exatest.
 However, I STILL don't recommend this expensive and not readily available test because YOU DON'T NEED A TEST!!

 The Best Magnesium Deficiency Test

 Magnesium levels change too quickly and there are too many variables as to how much magnesium is needed day to day for levels to be relied upon.
-In reality, getting a sublingual epithelial magnesium level every time that you feel poorly would really be the only accurate and effective way to use magnesium testing.
+In reality, getting a sublingual epithelial magnesium level every time that you feel poorly would really be the only accurate and effective way to use magnesium testing, but this would obviously be prohibitively expensive and inconvenient.
 But again, you don't need even ONE SINGLE test!!

 Stop wasting money and medical resources getting tested when you only need to listen to your body to know whether you need magnesium or not!!
 Listening to your body for signs of magnesium deficiency is a FAR FAR more accurate way to know whether you need magnesium or not.